Scaling the highest peak in Wales

 - Entrance to the park is 100% free.
 It costs to park, but some B&Bs offer shuttles to the park so if you can snag one of those, total cost is F-R-E-E.

 - Bring lots of layers!
-It was quite chilly on the summit and this was in June! — bring a water-resistant parka, gloves, and a hat.
+It was quite chilly on the summit and this was in late June! — bring a water-resistant parka, gloves, and a hat.
 All I had with me was a light windbreaker, a long- sleeved shirt, and a baseball hat.
 Clearly, I was expecting better weather from June.

 - Try to climb on a clear day.
 Your photos will be so much better.
 I got lucky.
 With minimal planning or prior knowledge of Welsh weather, I had a great day.
 As I have since learned, weather at the bottom of a mountain is no prediction of weather at the top of a mountain.